JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday Febuary 5th/about_us/Washington.md

 ## Washington Ferrara-Lopes

 I am 38 years old.
-I love music, going to the movies and museams.
+I love technology, music, and going to the movies and museams.

 ## Motivation for Being Part of the Class

-I am a Business Analyst professional and I interested in learning PYTHON Language.
-Hopefully, I will be able to find a entry level job when I finidh this programm.
+I was a Business Analyst in Brazil for 10 years and I interested in learning PYTHON Language.
+Hopefully, I will be able to find a entry level job when I finish this Diploma Program.

 ## Fun Facts